cruizba/ubuntu-dind/README.md

 - **Directory Volumes**: Suppose we plan to operate 'container-1' within 'container-2' and attempt to share a directory from 'container-1' to 'container-2' using volumes.
 In that case, this won't work.
 The reason lies in socket sharing - we're actually not sharing directories from the primary container; instead, we're sharing directories from the host machine.
 Although there are solutions to these challenges, they often tend to be complex and convoluted.

-### 2. DinD with Docker Daemon Running in the Container
+### DinD with Docker Daemon Running in the Container: Solution

 This method, although less secure (the `--privileged` option bypasses numerous containerization security features), enables the creation of a fresh container with Docker inside whenever required, effectively resolving network and volumes problems.
 You can now share folders from 'container-1' to 'container-2', created by 'container-1', and expose ports from 'container-2', accessible from 'container-1'.